 An auditio was arranged for the following day.
 The part was immediately offered to Denise.
 But there was to be no time for Denise to rest.
 She would open in the theatre in nine days time!

 "I was terrified...
-Even in Panto when you have perhaps two solos and a couple of production numbers, you have two weeks!
+Even in Panto, when you have perhaps two solos songs and some production numbers, you have two weeks!
 Mrs. Johnstone has eight solo songs and a duet.
 She also has lots of scenes throughout the piece.
-There is very little time she is actually off the stage.
+There was very little time she is actually off the stage.
+The regular cast came in to rehearse with me, and that included some from the tour.
 I had the script in my hand practically all day, learning my lines.
 I put little notes next to my lines so I would know how to act and react.
-I had also learned a 'Scouse' accent (With a LOT of effert) Bill Kenwright said to me that I had a lovely speaking voice and that he would like to see me play the part as an Irish woman, as there is a big Irish community in Liverpool.
+I had also learned a 'Scouse' accent (With a LOT of effort) When Bill came to the tech rehearsal, I used the Scouse accent, but he said to me that I had a lovely speaking voice and that he would like to see me play the part as an Irish woman, it wouldn't be out of place as there is a big Irish community in Liverpool.
 To say that on my opening night that I was scared is a massive understatement.
 I had been told that Bill Kenwright never comes to watch the show - As I prepared on opening night I was told that he was in the audience!
 Without being graphic, I spent a lot of time in the loo!!"